jiggsfoo/facial-recognition-app/README.md

 1. Click the "Add New Person" button in the GUI to start training a new face.
 2. Follow the on-screen instructions to capture multiple images of the new person.
 3. The application will automatically train a model based on the captured images.

-### macOS Camera Permissions

-On macOS, you may need to grant camera permissions to use the webcam:

-1. Go to System Preferences > Security & Privacy > Privacy > Camera
-2. Ensure that Terminal or Python has permission to access the camera
-3. If you've just granted permission, you may need to restart the application

-The application includes an Info.plist file for better compatibility with macOS camera features, including Continuity Camera (using your iPhone as a webcam).
-The application sets the necessary environment variables to handle camera authorization in macOS, but you still need to grant permissions in System Preferences.

-If you see warnings about AVCaptureDeviceTypeExternal being deprecated, these are informational and don't affect the functionality of the application.

 ## Mise Tasks